jetafese/btor2mlir-2/README.md

   list(APPEND MLIR_TEST_DEPENDS
     toyc-ch1
     ...
-    btor2mlir
+    btor2mlir-ch2
   )
 endif()
 ```

 You can now build the `llvm-project` repo again and run the `btor2mlir` executable file in `llvm-project/build/bin`.
+Feel free to use the run script in this repository.

+# Running the current state

+To see the mlir that gets generated for our btor2 example, run the following command: `~/llvm-project/build/bin/btor2mlir-ch2  -emit=mlir`

+On the other hand, to see the generated AST for our btor2 example, run this: `~/llvm-project/build/bin/btor2mlir-ch2  -emit=ast`

+Keep in mind that we are currently using a release build, as opposed to a debug build.
+This readme will be updated when that has been set up.